franik7/RegWave-Description/README.md

 **Enhanced AI Classification Prompt:** The classification prompt uses explicit decision rules, keyword anchors, a priority hierarchy, and a hard exclusions list to reduce misclassification.
 A KEY TEST heuristic ("Would a compliance officer need to change a policy, procedure, or control because of this article?") appears at the top of the Regulatory Updates section to prevent over-classification.
 A dedicated speech-vs-rule distinction rule prevents named officials' statements about rules from being miscategorized as Regulatory Updates.
 Worked examples drawn from real articles anchor the model's behavior for the most common failure patterns.

 **Manual reclassification** — users can correct AI-assigned categories from the UI; the original AI classification is retained in the database and flagged visually in the review queue.
+Category corrections are private to each team.

 ---